zhuangwang93/aws-neuron-sdk/libraries/neuronx-distributed/api_guide.rst

 - ``num_workers (int)``: num of processes loading data on host at the same time.
   This is done to avoid the host OOM, range: 1-32.
 - ``strict (bool)``: whether to use strict mode when loading model checkpoint.
 Default: :code:`True`.

+Load LoRA Checkpoint:
+''''''''''''''''''''

+NxD loads LoRA checkpoints by setting flags in LoraConfig.

+- ``load_lora_from_ckpt=True``: resumes the checkpoint process.
+- ``lora_save_dir="lora_adapter"``: load LoRA checkpoint from the specified folder
+- ``lora_load_tag="lora"``: load the LoRA checkpoint with the specified tag

+LoRA checkpoint will be loaded during LoRA initialization.
+Note that if LoRA configuration file is saved seperately, it is expected be placed as ``lora_adapter/adapter_config.json``.

 **Sample usage:**